The Pekingese Pomeranian mix is a cross between the purebred Pekingese and purebred Pomeranian.

 The Pekingese has a lifespan of 12 to 14 years and the Pomeranian from 12 to 16 years.

-However, both parents are subject to a long list of potential inherited health problems and some of the same concerns can affect both of them.
+However, both parents are subject to a long list of potential inherited health problems.
+Some of the same concerns can actually affect both of them.

 As mentioned, the Pekingese is a brachycephalic breed, and this alone puts him at risk for a number of issues.